prunepytest/prunepytest/README.md

 ## FAQ

+  - **What environments are supported?**
+  The minimum required Python version is 3.7
+  The minimum required pytest version is 7.2
+  Linux, macOS, and Windows are supported, and covered in CI.

+- **Is this compatible with [xdist](https://pytest-xdist.readthedocs.io/)?**
+  Yes!
+  The pytest plugin will automatically detect whether xdist is being used, and make necessary adjustments to avoid redundant import graph computation, and ensure continued correctness of test-time validation.
+  NB: this has only been tested with `pytest-xdist==3.6.1`

+- **What about `<other pytest plugin>`?**
+  While there is no a-priori expectation of incompatibility, it is not practical to test interactions with all popular pytest plugins.
+Feel free to report any issue.

   - **How does this compare to [`pytest-testmon`](https://testmon.org/)?**
     * tesmon's coverage-based test selection has the potential to more aggressively prune the test set.